jbostok1/SPL-group-project/README.md

 Extracts temperature and humidity values

-Calculates:

-Slope (b)

-Intercept (a)

-Prints the regression equation
+Calculates a slope and intercept (X and Y)

 Lets the user enter a temperature to get a predicted humidity

-Warns if:
+Warns if any of the following:

-CSV is missing
+- CSV is missing

-Temperature is outside the training range
+- Temperature is outside the training range

-Prediction goes below 0% or above 100% (it clamps it)
+- Prediction goes below 0% or above 100%

 # 3. Regression Formula